 And there’s another smaller dining room upstairs, which is decorated in elegant shades of blue and white.

 You can also eat by the open fire in the snug, but tables can’t be reserved in there.

 When we visited, the restaurant was fully booked out and so was the dining room upstairs.
-But luckily for us, Mark and I had a table reserved for dinner in the main restaurant.
+But luckily for me, I had a table reserved for dinner in the main restaurant.

-So after a drink in the snug, we moved through to our table to look over the menu.
+So after a drink in the snug, it was time to move through to the restaurant to look over the menu.

 Dinner at the Kirkstyle Inn

 The menu at the Kirkstyle Inn features plenty of Scottish produce, and it changes to reflect the best of the season’s offerings.
 There are only a few choices in each section, but I often think it’s better for a restaurant to offer a few seriously good dishes rather than a long sprawling menu.